mattfenwick/JavaParser/src/notes.md

  - hex floating point exponents are introduced by p or P, instead of e or E as in decimal floating point literals.
 Presumably this is because e and E are valid hex digits.

+ - Notes in Java spec pertaining to allowable identifier characters:

+> A "Java letter" is a character for which the method Character.isJavaIdentifierStart(int) returns true.
+> A "Java letter-or-digit" is a character for which the method Character.isJavaIdentifierPart(int) returns true.

+> Letters and digits may be drawn from the entire Unicode character set,
+> which supports most writing scripts in use in the world today,
+> including the large sets for Chinese, Japanese, and Korean.
+> This allows programmers to use identifiers in their programs that are written in their native languages.

+   I'm just going to go with leters, numbers, $, and _.

+ - apparently, `SUB` (ASCII 26) is a real character that needs to be matched if it's at the end of the character input stream *before* matching end-of-input.

 Parsing/AST: